 Seek immediate medical treatment if your symptoms worsen.
 Severe asthma attacks can be life-threatening.
 Signs and symptoms of an asthma attack that needs emergency treatment include:

-- No improvement even after using short-acting bronchodilators
+No improvement even after using a quick relief inhaler

 Make an appointment to see a doctor if you have breathing problems, such as coughing, wheezing or shortness of breath.
 Breathing problems may be a sign of asthma, especially if symptoms seem to be getting worse over time or appear to be aggravated by specific triggers or irritants.